 I created the above image by using Snagit to capture the 3D image on RRTrack.
 Then I imported the saved image in Corel PhotoPaint.
 I masked the mountain, copied the masked area, and then inserted some sky and clouds (an image I have on file).
 I then pasted the mountain back in to cover over the sky.
 I masked around the mountain so I could "paint" over it and make it look a bit better.
 I lost my ability to use RRTrack when I converted to Mac, but I'm working on a way to get around that.

 The bridges in the foreground-left are customized Plastruct Deck Truss Bridges and the third is a Deck Plate Bridge and they too, and all the beautiful ravine scenery is described here.

 Lastly, throughout this massive undertaking there have been some signature projects that have found their way to the model railroad press with a substation described in the November 2015 Railroad Model Craftsman magazine, and a three-part article in the 2018 October, November and December issues of Railroad Model Craftsman on the design and building of a Victorian Bourbon Distillery that existed in Louisville, KY until Prohibition when it was razed.
 More buildings and articles are coming out of this very comprehensive thread.
-Another article in the same magazine is slated for February 2020 on the 2nd Empire Victorian building you see at the street corner.
+The Engine House is slated for publication and several articles have been submitted to OGRR.